 Satheri smiled and almost fainted from relief.

 Through a narrow window she watched a herder lead a line of guars through the marketplace, their claws clicking against the paving stones.
 The scaly beasts reminded her of Treads-on-Ferns.
 Not that Argonians were animals, or anything, she thought to herself with a bit of guilt.

 They (well, Quinn, really) settled on doing the layering seminar next Middas so it could be a regular thing.
 All the same steps as before: Jeval making announcements, Quinn telling the outlander girls, and Satheri telling the Dunmer girls.
 It was so exciting!
 Kind of scary, too.
 Satheri couldn’t make any mistakes when Quinn was so invested, and she got so worried that she ran to her room to cry once she got home.
 What if she screwed up?
 Life was so much simpler before the seminar.

 What if Quinn found out about Serjo Ules's birthday party last month, where Satheri had burned a bunch of heather flowers?
 Synda told her burning those flowers meant she hated outlanders.
 That’d be it.
 Quinn would cut her off, and so would Tiphannia, and she’d never have a friend again until she moved.
 And who knew what her future husband would be like?

 Drenlyn was the only time she’d have fun in her entire life and she couldn’t lose that.

 Yet Morndas came and she had a job to do.
 Maybe start with Serjo Talori.
 She was always nice, so it wouldn’t be too scary to talk to her.
-Satheri got to school and spotted Serjo Talori coming through Drenlyn's gates a few minutes later.
+Satheri got to school as Serjo Talori walked through Drenlyn's gates.
 She stepped forward—

 “Satheri.
 A moment of your time.”